Like it or not, some fees are unavoidable.

 - When you sell shares (a back-load fee)

 - When you hold on to shares (a level load fee)

 They’re a load of something, all right — these fees are a percentage of the amount you invest.
 That means they’re proportionate to the amount of work you put into making the money, not the amount of work some broker puts into moving it.

 One way to get around paying these hefty fees is to invest in no-load funds.
 Money Talks News founder and former stockbroker Stacy Johnson explains how to do it in “How Do I Invest in a Mutual Fund?”

-When we fly somewhere, it’s pretty much a given we’re going to pay for where we park our car, our luggage and our rear.
+When we fly somewhere, it’s pretty much assumed we’re going to pay for where we park our car, our luggage and our posterior.
 But airlines have also started trying to charge for the privilege of picking whichever remaining corner of the plane you want to cram yourself into when you book a flight.

 The way seat selection is presented in the process may make these charges seem inevitable — but there’s generally a link or button somewhere on the page to skip picking a seat and simply let the airline assign one for you.

-Another option is to fly on an airline that doesn’t mess around with assigned seating, like Southwest.
+Another option is to fly on an airline that doesn’t mess around with assigned seating.
+Southwest doesn’t.